 To learn more about bridge and neck pickups and using them together, check out my article When To Use Bridge & Neck Pickups Together.

-It should be stressed, though, that one of the most popular electric guitars of all time, the Fender Stratocaster (link to check the price at Sweetwater), sports three single-coil pickups.
+It should be stressed, though, that one of the most popular electric guitars of all time, the Fender Stratocaster, sports three single-coil pickups.
 One should not automatically disregard three-pickup configurations as a lesser option, for other features need to be taken into account and factored into the overall analysis.

 This article has been approved in accordance with the My New Microphone Editorial Policy.